-AMENDMENT TO THE TRIBAL/STATE COMPACT FOR CLASS III GAMING BETWEEN THE YAKAMA INDIAN NATION AND THE STATE OF WASHINGTON
+FIRST AMENDMENT TO THE TRIBAL/STATE COMPACT FOR CLASS III GAMING BETWEEN THE HOH INDIAN TRIBE AND THE STATE OF WASHINGTON

-WHEREAS, on June 9, 1996, the State of Washington and the Confederated Tribes and Bands of the Yakama Indian Nation (hereinafter Yakama Indian Nation) executed a Class III Gaming Compact pursuant to the Indian Gaming Regulatory Act of 1988, P.L.
+WHEREAS, on May 25, 1995, the State of Washington and the Hoh Indian Tribe executed a Class III Gaming Compact pursuant to the Indian Gaming Regulatory Act of 1988, P.L.
 100-497, codified at 25 USC Section 2701 et seq. and 18 USC Section 1166-1168, and

-WHEREAS, the Class III Gaming Compact executed by the State and the Tribe has been approved by the Secretary of the Interior and is in full force and effect (hereinafter referred to as the "Compact"), and
+WHEREAS, the Class III Gaming Compact executed by the State and the Tribe was approved by the Secretary of the Interior and is in full force and effect (hereinafter referred to as the "Compact"), and

-WHEREAS, pursuant to negotiations conducted in accordance with the Order dated September 26, 1997 in State of Washington v.
+WHEREAS, negotiations conducted in accordance with the Order dated September 26, 1997 in State of Washington v.
 The Confederated Tribes of the Chehalis Reservation, et al., No. C-95-1805-FVS (W.D.
-Wa.), the State and Tribe have agreed to amend Section III. and to add Appendix X to the Compact to authorize the Tribal Lottery Systems as described in Appendix X.
+Wa.) authorized the Tribal Lottery Systems as described in Appendix X, the State and Tribe have agreed to amend Section III and to add Appendix X.